 QUICK CONVERTER TEST

-Verify proper operation of the charge circuit on your converter by checking the brightness of the camper lights, similar to testing the battery isolator.
+Verify proper operation of the charge circuit on your converter by checking the brightness of the camper lights, which is similar to testing the battery isolator.

 Turn on some RV lights, then watch them as you plug into shore power.
 If they get brighter, the converter is working.